orlandocaraballo/sei/outlines/08-functions-in-js/08-functions-in-js.md

 ## Benefits

-- You can avoid repeating yourself
+- You can avoid repeating yourself (DRY)
 - You can code complex behavior and reuse it later more than one time

 ## Some Definitions